OfficialEcho95/simple_shell/README.md

-# This is a simple shell project using C
+# This is a simple shell project using C and bash scripting